Iperez-ot-latam/FortifyScripts/FortifySSC/FortifyDockerImagesPull/README.md

 * Windows-only images (e.g., `*windows*`) are skipped for compatibility.
 * Errors during image pulls or pushes stop the execution (due to `set -e`).
 * The list of Fortify Docker images can be customized in the `FORTIFY_DOCKER_IMAGES` array inside the script.

+---

+## 🧾 License

+This project is part of the **Fortify SSC Automation Utilities** suite.
+Use according to your organization’s internal deployment and licensing guidelines.